 A substantial portion of our portfolio investments are made in the form of securities that are not publicly traded.
 As a result, our board of directors determines the fair value of these securities in good faith pursuant to our valuation policy.
 In connection with that determination, investment professionals from our investment advisor prepare portfolio company valuations based upon the most recent portfolio company financial statements available and projected financial results of each portfolio company.
-In addition, certain members of our board of directors have a pecuniary interest in our investment advisor.
-The participation of our investment advisor's investment professionals in our valuation process, and the pecuniary interest in our investment advisor by certain members of our board of directors, may result in a conflict of interest as the management fees that we pay our investment advisor are based on our gross assets less cash.
+In addition, certain members of our board of directors have a pecuniary interest in our investment advisor by certain members of our valuation process, and the pecuniary interest in our investment advisor by certain members of our board of directors, may result in a conflict of interest as the management fees that we pay our investment advisor are based on our gross assets less cash.